sdinay/StringToBytes32/README.md

 `$ truffle console --network development`

-If it didn't work make sure your port is correct in ./truffle-config.js
+The truffle console should be running.
+If it didn't work make sure your port is correct in `./truffle-config.js`

 4. In the truffle console